MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Connect-ExchangeOnline.md

 Connect-ExchangeOnline -Credential $UserCredential
 ```

+This example connects to Exchange Online PowerShell using modern authentication for an account that doesn't use multi-factor authentication (MFA).

-The first command gets the user credentials and stores them in the $UserCredential variable.
+The first command gets the username and password and stores them in the $UserCredential variable.

-The second command connects the current PowerShell session using the credentials in the $UserCredential, which isn't MFA enabled.
+The second command connects the current PowerShell session using the credentials in $UserCredential.

-After the Connect-ExchangeOnline command is successful, you can run ExO V2 module cmdlets and older remote PowerShell cmdlets.
+After the Connect-ExchangeOnline command is complete, the password key in the $UserCredential variable is emptied, and you can run Exchange Online PowerShell cmdlets.

 ### Example 2
 ```powershell
 Connect-ExchangeOnline -UserPrincipalName chris@contoso.com -ShowProgress $true
 ```

-This command connects the current PowerShell session using chris@contoso.com account, which is MFA enabled.
+This example connects to Exchange Online PowerShell using modern authentication for the account chris@contoso.com, which uses MFA.

 After the command is successful, you can run ExO V2 module cmdlets and older remote PowerShell cmdlets.